2025 DoD Warrior Games Archery Event Day 2

-Athletes of the Department of Defense Warrior Games compete during the Archery event of the competition July 25, 2025, at Washburn Field, Colorado Springs, Colorado.
+U.S. Army Master Sgt.
+Jodi Pyle-Vandersys, an athlete for Team Army, shoots her arrow at the archery event for the 2025 Department of Defense Warrior Games at Washburn Field in Colorado Springs, Colorado, July 25, 2025.
 The DoD Warrior Games are designed to enhance the recovery journeys of wounded, ill, injured service members and veterans outside of traditional therapy settings, bringing the community together for recovery in real time.
 The nine-day event is composed of 175 wounded, ill and injured service members and veteran athletes competing in 11 adaptive sporting events July 18-26, 2025.
-(U.S. Army Reserve photo by Spc.
-Sakdaratanak Nong)
+(U.S. Army Reserve photo by Sgt.
+Cherish Little)

 |Date Taken: